All Episodes

 What do you think, Mr. Snerdley?

-All right, Snerdley likes this, but he likes cathedral better.
+All right, Snerdley likes this, but he likes Cathedral better.

-What are you, Don?
+What are you, Dawn?

 She says that you can't understand cathedral as well.